textileio/community/docs/clients/js-http.md

-The JS HTTP Client was designed to work in the browserm in Node.js, or in Electron.
+The JS HTTP Client was designed to work in the browser, using Node.js, or in Electron.

 To use the JS HTTP Client, you'll need either a locally running [Daemon](/install/the-daemon) or a locally running [Desktop Tray](/install/desktop) instance containing a Textile account and available on `localhost` with default ports for both the `API` and `Gateway`.